 Five Tips and Tricks for Content Moderation

-September 11, 2018 | Image Moderation, Video Moderation, UGC
+September 11, 2018 | Image Moderation, Video Moderation, UGC1.
+Know your audience.

 The more you know about your users, the more you can hone your specific moderating criteria.
 You may have a niche market with unique needs.
 Our standard moderating criteria might be too conservative for your brand culture, or you may wish to further tighten rules.
 Also consider the size of your audience.
 Look at your current metrics and consider the intended volume of UGC on your site.
 Will your audience be more likely to submit content in the morning or evening?
 Do you need overnight moderation?

 By engaging with your community and their content around your campaign, you are nurturing ambassadors for your brand.
 And it’s no secret that user recommendations have a significant influence on buyer behavior.
 Therefore, find the line between protecting your brand and encouraging users to express themselves.
 UGC is a valuable source of information that merits your time to encourage and curate.
-Your moderation criteria should be nuanced, and incoming content should be evaluated and used to continually evolve your guidelines.
+Your image and video moderation criteria should be nuanced, and incoming content should be evaluated and used to continually evolve your guidelines.

 2. Know your limits.